scrtlabs/SupernovaDocs/node runners/run-full-node.md

 ls -lh ./io-master-cert.der ./node-master-cert.der
 ```

-If you're using different CLI machine than the validator node, copy `node-master-cert.der` from the CLI machine to the validator node.
+If you're using a different CLI machine than the validator node, copy `node-master-cert.der` from the CLI machine to the validator node.

 ### 15. Configure your secret node